ToshioCP/Gobject-tutorial/src/sec4.src.md

 ~~~

 - `t_double_signal` is a static guint variable.
-Guint type is the same as unsigned int.
+The type guint is the same as unsigned int.
-It is set the signal id.
+It is set the with the signal id.
 - The second parameter is the type (GType) of the object the signal belongs to.
 `G_TYPE_FROM_CLASS (class)` returns the type corresponds to the class (`class` is a pointer to the class of the object).
 - The third parameter is a signal flag.
 Lots of pages are necessary to explain this flag.
 So, I want leave them out now.
 The argument above can be used in many cases.
-The definition is described in the [GObject API Reference, SignalFlags](https://docs.gtk.org/gobject/flags.SignalFlags.html).
+The definition is described in the [GObject API Reference -- SignalFlags](https://docs.gtk.org/gobject/flags.SignalFlags.html).
 - The return type is G_TYPE_NONE which means no value is returned by the signal handler.
 - `n_params` is a number of parameters.
 This signal doesn't have parameters, so it is zero.

-This function call is in the class initialization function.
+This function is located in the class initialization function (`t_double_class_init`).

 You can use other functions such as `g_signal_newv`.
 See [GObject API Reference](https://docs.gtk.org/gobject/func.signal_newv.html) for details.